- Describe valence bond theory as it pertains to the formation of a covalent bond between atoms.

 Hybridization in Molecules with Double or Triple Bonds

 The hybridization model helps explain molecules with double or triple bonds.
 Consider the ethene molecule (C2H4).
-In the lesson, “Lewis Electron Dot Structures,” we saw that C2H4 contains a double covalent bond between the two carbon atoms and single bonds between the carbon atoms and the hydrogen atoms.
+In the lesson “Lewis Electron Dot Structures,” we saw that C2H4 contains a double covalent bond between the two carbon atoms and single bonds between the carbon atoms and the hydrogen atoms.
 The entire molecule is planar.

 The three sp2 hybrid orbitals lie in one plane, while the unhybridized 2pz orbital is oriented perpendicular to that plane.
 The bonding in C2H4 is explained as follows.
 One of the three sp2 hybrids forms a bond by overlapping with the identical hybrid orbital on the other carbon atom.
-The remaining two hybrid orbitals form bonds by overlapping with the 1s orbital of a hydrogen atom.
+The remaining two hybrid orbitals from bonds by overlapping with the 1s orbital of a hydrogen atom.
 Finally, the 2pz orbitals on each carbon atom form another bond by overlapping with one another sideways.

 It is necessary to distinguish between the two types of covalent bonds in a C2H4 molecule.
 A sigma bond (σ bond) is a bond formed by the overlap of orbitals in an end-to-end fashion, with the electron density concentrated between the nuclei of the bonding atoms.
 A pi bond (π bond) is a bond formed by the overlap of orbitals in a side-by-side fashion, with the electron density concentrated above and below the plane of the nuclei of the bonding atoms.
-Pictured below (Figure below) are the two types of bonding in C2H4.
+Figure below shows the two types of bonding in C2H4.
 The sp2 hybrid orbitals are orange and the pz orbital is green.
 Three sigma bonds are formed by each carbon atom with its hybrid orbitals.
 The pi bond is the “second” bond of the double bond between the carbon atoms and is shown as an elongated blue lobe that extends both above and below the plane of the molecule, which contains the six atoms and all of the sigma bonds.

 The C2H4 molecule contains five sigma bonds and one pi bond.
 Sigma bonds are formed by a direct overlap of bonding orbitals, while a pi bond is formed by a side-to-side overlap of unhybridized p orbitals.